 This Annual Report on Form 10-K contains "forward-looking statements" within the meaning of the U.S. Private Securities Litigation Reform Act of 1995, which are subject to a number of risks and uncertainties.
 All statements other than statements of historical facts contained in this Annual Report on Form 10-K, including statements regarding our future results of operations and financial condition, business strategy, plans and objectives of management for future operations and capital requirements are forward-looking statements.
-Without limiting the foregoing, the words "anticipates," "believes," "could," "estimates," "expects," "intends," "may," "plans," "seeks" and other similar language, whether in the negative or affirmative, are intended to identify forward-looking statements, although not all forward-looking statements as a result of various factors.
+Without limiting the foregoing, the words "anticipates," "believes," "could," "estimates," "expects," "intends," "may," "plans," "seeks" and other similar language, whether in the negative or affirmative, are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
+Actual results could differ materially from those anticipated in these forward-looking statements as a result of various factors.
 The Bank therefore cautions you against relying on any of these forward-looking statements.
-Important factors that could cause actual results to differ materially from those in these forward-looking statements are discussed in Item 1A., "Risk Factors" of Part I and Items 7. and 7A., "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Quantitative and Qualitative Disclosures About Market Risk," respectively, of Part II of this Annual Report on Form 10-K. Any forward-looking statement made in this Annual Report on Form 10-K was first filed.
+Important factors that could cause actual results to differ materially from those in these forward-looking statements are discussed in Item 1A., "Risk Factors" of Part I and Items 7. and 7A., "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Quantitative and Qualitative Disclosures About Market Risk," respectively, of Part II of this Annual Report on Form 10-K. Any forward-looking statement made in this Annual Report on Form 10-K speaks only as of the date on which this Form 10-K was first filed.
 The Bank undertakes no obligation to publicly update any forward-looking statements, whether as a result of new information, future developments or otherwise.